 The Basics: The Boulder Reservoir is open year-round.
 Entry fees are charged during the summer season from April 12, 2021 through October 17, 2021.
 Entry fee: $6.50 for youth (3–18), $11 for adults (19–59), $8.25 for seniors (60+) or $29 for a group of 4, max 2 adults.
 Dogs aren't allowed during the summer season.

 The swim beach is open daily 10am-6pm (except Thursdays when it closes at 5:30pm) for summer 2021 (through Sept.
 6).
 There’s something surreal about working on your tan while you stare up at mountains, and it’s an experience you won’t get many places besides Boulder Reservoir.
 The lake boasts one of the largest swimming beaches in Colorado.
 Splash around with the kiddos in the shallow section, swim out to one of the three floating platforms or simply lay on your beach towel and soak up the sun.
-The swimming area is open daily from Memorial Day to Labor Day, 10am to 6pm.
 A lifeguard is on duty, and children under 12 must pass a swim test to go beyond the first rope.
 Note: Swimming is prohibited in the event of lightning or thunder and the beach is closed for 30 minutes after any lightning strike.

 Rocky Mountain Paddleboard rents pontoon boat by the hour, so you can spend the day sipping, sunning and fishing.
 Note: Annual permits are required for all outside boats; one-day permits are not available.
 You can also sign up for sailing classes or private lessons through Community Sailing of Colorado.
 The company also offers sailboat rentals, group lessons and parties, and free adaptive sailing clinics.